AllenInstitute/bmtk/docs/autodocs/source/analyzer.rst

 .. figure:: _static/images/spikes_report.png
    :scale: 80%

+whrer N is the number of spikes.
 The group may contain an attribute “sorting” with values none, by_id, and by_time to indicate if and how the spikes are sorted (default none).
 There is also an optional attribute “units” for the timestamps, but defaults to milliseconds.